gubasso/rustycards/ripi/RIPISSUE.md

   - notes and observations
   - list types of flashcards before implement... define which I will implement

-## Drafts

 - each user pays the rent for its own data

+## Roadmap

+- user login / dashboard

+## Specs

-- rustycards backend at solana
+- rustycards backend at icp
 - interfaces: web-app
 - data:
   - user info